30 Days to Web Development

 What students need is a step-by-step preparation course to get them ready for their self-education—and this course is it.
 I like to call it the "jet pack" for popular e-Learning platforms like freeCodeCamp, Treehouse, Udemy, Coursera, and more!

-After 30 Days to Web Development, you will:
+After 30 Days to Web Development, you WILL be:

 This course is a packaged solution to the majority of issues students face when teaching themselves to code, such as lack of confidence, and being a “slow learner”.

-In addition to the course itself, you’ll receive the 30 Days to Web Development Workbook to fill out as you progress in the course, to keep track of all your work in one place.
+In addition to the course itself, you'll be able to leverage the 30 Days to Web Development Workbook to fill out as you progress in the course, to keep track of all your work in one place.